vuejs/rfcs/.github/pull_request_template.md

   https://github.com/<USERNAME>/rfcs/blob/<BRANCH>/active-rfcs/0000-my-proposal.md
   You can find this link by navigating to this file on your branch.
 -->

 - [Full Rendered Proposal]()

 <!--
   Please open and link to a corresponding discussion thread (under "Discussion" tab of the repo).
-Make sure to:
-  - Reference PR #id in its title.
-  - Link to this RFC in its body.
+  After submitting the PR, make sure to edit the discussion to link to this PR.
 -->

 - [Discussion Thread]()

 <!-- include additional links to related issues if applicable -->